Melapress/captcha-4wp/readme.txt

 8. The CAPTCHA configuration can easily be seen in the plugin's configuration page.

 == Changelog ==

+= 7.4.0 (19122024) =

+* **New features & functionality**
+	* Added Support for Ninja Forms
+	* Added Support for Fluent Forms
+	* Added Support for Formidable Forms
+	* Added Support for Everest Forms
+	* V3 + V2 Fallback - V2 Checkbox now adheres to size/styling settings
+	* V2 Checkbox, cloud flare and hcaptcha can now disable a forms submit button until CAPTCHA is validated.
+	* Cloudflare languages are now supported
+	* Added new setting to control submissions if no CAPTCHA value/field is found
+	* Improved help text within admin areas

+* **Bug fixes**
+	* BuddyPress + v3 + V2 Fallback - Fixed issue where checkbox would not appear on v3 failure
+	* BuddyPress + v2 Checkbox - Fixed issue which could cause comments to be submitted without CAPTCHA validation.
+	* Cloudflare - Fixed issue where box exceeds width of WP Core forms
+	* 3 + v2 Fallback - Fixes issue caused by missing jetpack_sso var
+	* Whitelisting URLs - Fixed logic issue which would cause whilelisting to fail if visitor uses the whitelisted URL + an arg (eg domain.com/page is whilelisted, domain.com/page?argument=value was being ignored)
+	* BuddyPress + V2 Invisible - Fixed issue where successful registration would not be forward to the confirmation page correctly
+	* WPForms + V3 + V2 Fallback - Foxed issue where multiple captcha failed messages may appear on failed submission
+	* Fixed PHP 8.2 Error within certain multisite registration forms.
+	* WP Forms + V2 Checkbox - Fixed CSS issue which can partially hide the checkbox
+	* Fixed logic issue when switching between Premium and Free editions
+	* CF7 + V2 Invisible - Fixed issue which would cause ‘sent’ message to be hidden

+* **Improvements**
+	* Improved help text and prompts for better user experience when setting up the plugin.

 = 7.3.1 (08142023) =